CLOSE X

 Wineries range from the small Marianna Grottolella mentioned above, run by a father and daughter, to the oldest winery in the region, the world- famous Mastroberardino of Atripalda with its Radici Resort.
 Other area notables include Feudi di San Gregorio in Sorbo Serpico (a town that’s also home to Michelin-starred restaurant Marennà), Caggiano of Taurasi, and Molettieri of Castelfranci.

-In the sprawling vineyards of Mastroberardino, the oldest vineyard in Irpinia, we discovered who the real “guardians of the grape” were.
-Rose bushes are planted at the start of each row of grapes as decoys for diseases before they attack the vines, thus affording vintners time to protect the vines.
+We also visited the sprawling vineyards of Mastroberardino, the oldest vineyard in Irpinia.
+There we discovered who the real “guardians of the grape” were.
+Rose bushes are planted at the start of each row of grapes.
+They areas decoys for diseases before they attack the vines, thus affording vintners time to protect the vines.

-Lunch at the Morabianca in the Radici Resort is highly recommended, and if you are in the small town of Rocca San Felice you’ll find that La strada dei formaggi e dei mieli d’Irpinia (the Cheese and Honey Route) begins just outside it.
+Lunch at the Morabianca in the Radici Resort is delicious.
+And if you are in the small town of Rocca San Felice you’ll find that La strada dei formaggi e dei mieli d’Irpinia (the Cheese and Honey Route) begins just outside it.
 Among the particular cheeses from this area is the carmisciano that carries just a hint of ash as the grass the sheep eat grows in fertile volcanic soil.

 Rebuilding Piece by Piece